mergesort/Boutique/README.md

 #### Manually

-If you prefer not to use SPM, you can integrate Bodega into your project manually by copying the files in.
+If you prefer not to use SPM, you can integrate Boutique into your project manually by copying the files in.

 ---